 The Ford Family

-Clara met Henry at a Night Year's community dance in 1885 at the Greenfield Dancing Club.
+Clara met Henry at a New Year's community dance in 1885 at the Greenfield Dancing Club.
 They married in 1888 in the front parlor of the Bryant family home.

 Henry and Clara's only child, Edsel Bryant Ford, was born Nov.
 6, 1893.
 Edsel married Eleanor Clay, daughter of William and Eliza Clay and niece of J.L.
 Hudson, the department store founder, in November 1916.
 Together they had four children, Henry II, Benson, Josephine and William.
 Edsel became president of Ford Motor Company in 1919.